Christian Bethancourt Player Props: Rays vs. Blue Jays

 - Bethancourt has driven in a run in three games this season (37.5%), but has had no multiple-RBI games.

-- He has scored in four of eight games this season, and more than once 3 times.
+- He has scored in four games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.